Autopilot and Full Self-Driving Capability

 - Navigate on Autopilot (Beta): Actively augments Auto Lane Change by providing guidance to the driver to transit motorway’s on-ramp to off-ramp, including suggesting lane changes and navigating interchanges

-- Autopark: Helps parallel or perpendicular park your car, with a single touch
+- Autopark: Helps parallel or perpendicular park your vehicle, with a single touch

-- Summon: Moves your car in and out of a tight space using the mobile app
+- Summon: Moves your vehicle in and out of a tight space using the mobile app

-- Smart Summon: Your car will navigate more complex environments and parking spaces, manoeuvring around objects as necessary to come find you in a car park within your direct vicinity.
+- Smart Summon: Your vehicle will navigate more complex environments and parking spaces, manoeuvring around objects as necessary to come find you in a car park within your direct vicinity.

 Full Self-Driving Capability